DanielCordero/keras-jupyter-TO_DELETE/README.md

 ~/.bash_it/install.sh
 ```

-2. Update your ~/.bashrc file to set the demula theme
+2. Update ~/.bashrc file to modify the following line set the demula theme
 ```
 export BASH_IT_THEME='demula'
 ```